zehaog2/Market_Analyis/README.md

 - I might consider keeping a monthly portfolio update, to help prove if these codes are helpful or not.

 ## Suggested usage
--Not developed for day traders, option trading.
-Focused on growth stocks.
+-Not developed for day traders, option trading, or short-selling.
+Focus on the most basic: buying the stocks of growth companies.
 Can always replace anchor "SPY" with your favorite ETF.
 Complement short to mid term investment strategies, narrow down queries & help risk management.

 ## Disclaimer
 This tool is for educational and speculative purposes only.
 It is not financial advice.
 Do your own research...